What is Fairtrade Gold?

 There are three models available for businesses and makers who would like to work with Fairtrade Gold.
 The Licensee Model and Goldsmith’s Scheme are best suited to smaller businesses, while the Sourcing Program is designed for large businesses.
 These three models provide the benefit from press coverage through Fairtrade marketing activities and the support of their campaigner network.

-The key details and benefits of each model are explained below.
-Interested licensees should consult the Fairtrade Gold for businesses page, on the Fairtrade website.
+Interested licensees may also wish to consult the Fairtrade for businesses page, on the Fairtrade website.

 - Licensee Model